Manga: The Curious World of Japanese Comics

 Anime TV series had around 24 episodes per season until a few years ago, but this norm has changed recently, with the number reducing to half.
 The seasons are divided depending on the number and length of each story arc and its significance to the plot.
 Obviously, we can’t forget the cost of production.

 The quality of these series has also changed significantly over the years.
 Especially if we compare the anime from the early 2000s to today.
-The average production cost for one episode today starts from around $80k and goes as high as $150k for one anime.
+The average production cost for one episode today starts from around $80k and goes as high as $150k for one episode of an anime.

 If we look at the experience side of it, anime brings out the manga’s statistic images,